Iyanuoluwa27-ab/DSA-POWER-BI-PROJECT/README.md

 ## Business Insights (Summary)
 Management should:

-(1) Encourage staff to reveal their gender for proper accountability considering the fact that the media already holds a notion that the organization is gender biased.
+(1) Encourage staff to reveal their gender for transparency considering the fact that the media already holds a notion that the organization is gender biased.

 (2) Work on the issue of gender disparity in the organization as it can lead to
 *  Limited perspectives
+*  Reputation Damage
+*  Low employee morale
+*  Talent Loss

+(3) Assess the current salary structure and compare it to industry standards considering the fact that 69.13% of the Palmora Group's entire workforce earn below $90,000 which is the minimum salary to be paid to employees in manufacturing industries.